buttacwup/everything-butta/index.md

 ## Second Life Guides

 - [Definitive Guide to CTS Wardrobe](cts%20guide/ctsguidehome.html)
--
-- Using Catznip for Second Life
+- Using the Catznip Viewer for Second Life
 - A Simple Guide for Muffins Milkers